On This Page

 When installing, hot swapping, or hot adding a new PSU, wait for 15 seconds for the system to recognize the PSU and determine its status.
 PSU redundancy may not occur until discovery is complete.
 The PSU status indicator turns green to indicate that the PSU is functioning properly.

 Do not run the appliance with openings due to missing parts.
 This may cause overheating due to improper air flow.

 Never pull out a working hard drive while the appliance is turned on.
 You can safely pull out a faulty hard drive indicated by a solid amber light.

 If one SSD physically fails, the appliance keeps working thanks to RAID mirroring.
-You can pull out and replace a faulty drive with a new blank SSD, the blank SSD will get synchronized with the other SSD, this takes up to 48 hours but does not interrupt with appliance operation.
+You can pull out and replace a faulty drive with a new blank SSD, the blank SSD will get synchronized with the other SSD, this takes up to 48 hours but does not interrupt appliance operation.

 Power down the appliance before removing the SSD